PostFinance Checkout Shopware 6 Documentation

 In the following section we provide you an overview about how the PostFinance Checkout states are mapped into the Shopware State graph for orders and payment states.

-5.1State mapping of Shopware orders
+7.1State mapping of Shopware orders

 When the order gets abandoned also Order status goes to "cancel" after approx. 40 minutes.
 We also change the Payment status, and the Delivery status.

-5.1.1General remarks regarding order statuses
+7.1.1General remarks regarding order statuses

 We recommend that you only change the Order status once the Payment status has reached a final state.

-5.2State mapping of Shopware payment status
+7.2State mapping of Shopware payment status

-Below you find a diagram that shows the state machine of Shopware for payment status including additional information for the state transitions.
+Below you can find a diagram that shows the state machine of Shopware for payment status including additional information for the state transitions.

 shopware 6 stage graph order